vishalkamat/npdemand/README.md

 # npdemand: Python package for nonparametric analysis of counterfactual demand

 This Python package implements the tools in [Kamat and Norris (2022)](https://arxiv.org/abs/2002.00103) to evaluate the average willingness to for a price decrease as well as the effect on demand of a general price change in the presence of exogenous, discrete variation of prices.
-It allows for three specification of demand: (i) nonparametric demand with only assuming demand for an alternative increases with the price of other alternatives; (ii) specification (i) along with additionally imposing that demand is separable; and (iii) specfication (ii) along with additionally imposing that demand is parameterized to be polynomial of degree K in each price.
+It allows for three specifications of demand: (i) nonparametric demand with only assuming demand for an alternative increases with the price of other alternatives; (ii) specification (i) along with additionally imposing that demand is separable; and (iii) specfication (ii) along with additionally imposing that demand is parameterized to be polynomial of degree K in each price.

 # Contributors